-As of Software Release 8.3(1), Cisco's documentation set has a new format, and includes the following changes:
+As of Software Release 8.3(1), Cisco's documentation set has a new format and includes the following changes:

-- A comprehensive error message appendix has been added that includes error messages for all Cisco products. - Manuals have been reorganized to support specific tasks.
-Each new software manual provides sections on the setup command facility, using the system, configuring the system, managing the system, and performing protocol-specific configuration.
-Additionally, the new manuals provide summaries of relevant commands with each chapter.
-An extensive one-step translation application chapter defines the translate command and provides an extended example to demonstrate use of the command.
+- A comprehensive error message appendix that includes error messages for all Cisco products has been added. - Manuals have been reorganized to support specific tasks.
+Each new software manual provides sections on using the setup command facility, using the system, configuring the system, managing the system, and performing protocol-specific configuration.
+The new manuals also provide summaries of relevant commands with each chapter.